VachaganProgram/VachaganProgram/ReadMe.md

-# 👋 Hi, I’m Vache
+# 👋 Hi, I'm Vache

-💡 **Creative.
-Functional.
-Reliable.**
+💡 **Creative • Functional • Reliable**

 Welcome to my GitHub profile!

-I’m a passionate **Frontend Developer** with strong experience in building modern, responsive, and user-centered web applications.
+I’m a **Full-Stack Web Developer** with strong experience in **Frontend development** and growing expertise in **Backend engineering**.

+I specialize in building **modern, responsive and user-focused web applications**, combining clean design with scalable backend systems.
-I love transforming ideas into interactive digital experiences that combine aesthetics, functionality, and performance.
+My goal is to transform ideas into **interactive digital products that balance aesthetics, functionality and performance**.

 ---

-## 🚀 About Me
+# 🚀 About Me

-🔥 Passionate about creating clean, efficient, and adaptive web applications.
+🔥 Passionate about building modern web applications and clean architectures
-🌱 Currently deepening my knowledge of **Python** and **FastAPI** to strengthen my backend development skills.
+💻 Experienced in **Frontend development with React, HTML, CSS and JavaScript**
+⚙️ Also working with **Backend technologies using Python, FastAPI and Flask**
+🗄️ Learning deeper concepts of **Databases, APIs and Containerization (PostgreSQL, Docker)**
-💞️ Always open to collaborating on projects that merge innovation, technology, and design.
+💞️ Open to collaborating on interesting **Full-Stack projects**

-⚡ Fun fact: Beyond coding, I’m fascinated by world history and love strategic games like **Total War: Rome 2**, **Chess**, **Assassin’s Creed**, **Age of Empires**, and **Mount & Blade 2**.
+⚡ Fun fact: I enjoy strategy games like **Total War: Rome 2, Chess, Age of Empires, Mount & Blade 2 and Assassin’s Creed**

 ---